Richard Bell (actor)

 Richard Bell (died 1672) was an English stage actor.
-He joined the King's Company based at the Theatre Royal, Drury Lane in 1668.
+He joined the King's Company based at the Theatre Royal, Drury Lane (then located in Bridges Street, modern Catherine Street) in 1668.
 Considered a promising actor he appeared in the premieres of two plays by John Dryden and William Wycherley's debut Love in a Wood.
-His career was cut short when he was killed in a fire that destroyed the Drury Lane theatre in January 1672.
+His career was cut short when he was killed in a fire that destroyed the Bridges Street theatre on 25 January 1672.
 A planned role for him in Wycherley's new play The Gentleman Dancing Master had to be cut.